songyingit/lasso_rotaxane/README.md

-##	Insights into rotaxane formation enables cyclase engineering for lasso peptide diversification
+##	Substrate interactions guide cyclase engineering and lasso peptide diversification

 This repository contains Molecular Dynamics (MD) data and the python code used to generate calculations and figures in the manuscript.